-Working on Churchill I have delivered and optimised the consistently popular Churchill dog campaign working with Martin Clunes and Dawn French….
+Working on Churchill I delivered and optimised the consistently popular Churchill dog campaign working with Martin Clunes and Dawn French….

-I have also played an instrumental role in initiating an Innovation Programme within parent group Engine, with a remit to grow and flex the company’s innovation skills.
+I also played an instrumental role in initiating an Innovation Programme within parent group Engine, with a remit to grow and flex the company’s innovation skills.